microsoft/pxt/common-docs/github.md

 ## Classroom usage

 GitHub can be used to create and collect assignments from students.
-[Learn more...](/github/classroom).
+[Learn more...](/github/classroom) or quickly review their repositories in the [Explorer](/github/explorer)

+## Frequently Asked Questions

+Do you have more questions?
+Try the [FAQ](/github/faq).